DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/openwindow.md

 # t.openWindow method

 Opens a new browser window.
-Returns the matching window descriptor.
+Returns the matching window descriptor, but can still be chained with other TestController methods.

 ```js
 t.openWindow( url ) → Object